chixing/qmk_firmware/keyboards/qwertykeys/qk65/hotswap/readme.md

 **Bootloader:** Press the physical reset button on the bottom side of the PCB (labeled SW1) or hold down ESC while plugging in the board.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+# CANNOT FIND OUT HOW TO PUT QK65 INTO BOOTLOADER MODE

+using vial instead
+config saved in google drive